-PATTERSON GRAIN

-We wish to express our sincere thanks to our friends for the many acts of kindness and words of sympathy extended us in the illness and death of our beloved "Uncle" and dear husband, also for the beautiful floral offerings.
+We wish to express our sincere thanks to our friends for the many acts kindness and words of symtended us in the illness and death our beloved "Uncle" and and, also for the beautiful dear flora.
+Afferings.

 May God's richest blessings be with you all.

 Mrs. L. C. Murray.
 Nieces and Nephews.